artem-zinnatullin/qualitymatters/README.md

 Many people ask why app has component-based structure of the packages: `presenters`, `models`, etc. instead of feature-based structure: `itemslist`, `developersettings`, etc.

-Feel free to use once that works for you.
-Personally I like component-based one because new persons on the project (like those who read the code of this app) can easily find what `presenters` does the app have, what `views`, `models` and so on.
+With component-based structure of packages new persons on the project (like those who read the code of this app) can easily find what `presenters` does the app have, what `views`, `models` and so on.
 If you read the code and you want to quickly move to some class related to current one you can [simply press `t` right on the GitHub and search](https://github.com/blog/793-introducing-the-file-finder) for the required file!